gnsiliksiz/ExpoReactNativeProject/README.md

 Start the application by running the following command in the project directory:

-npm start /expo start / npx expo start
+Download the expo via play store or app store.
+Open the Expo, create an account.
+Then log in with the created account.Later; npm start /expo start / npx expo start

 Scan the QR code displayed in your browser or select your development environment to open Expo Developer Tools.